-Oversized postcards issued by Fred.
-H. Wagner of Chicago.
-This two-card set depicts World Series rivals, the Cubs and White Sox.
+Oversized postcards by Fred H. Wagner of Chicago, depicting 1906 World Series rivals, the Cubs and White Sox.
 Issued as both real photo and printed postcards with unidvided backs.

 c.1900s postcard of the 1892 Odwell, NY baseball team.
 Date of issue unknown.
 This card includes Fred Odwell, who went on to lead the National League in home runs in 1905.

 This extremely scarce fold-out postcard showcases the 1906 New York Highlanders and includes individual photos of 18 players, including Hall of Famers, Manager Clark Griffith, Hal Chesbro and Wee Willie Keeler..
 Also contained is Hal Chase, in just his second year with the team.
 This postcard also sports a photo of the "New York American League Grounds," also known as Hilltop Park, on it's exterior, along with a scorecard and a team schedule for the year.
 In 1906 the Highlanders finished in second place, just three games behind the White Sox.

 Seldom-seen postcard with unique image of the 1906 Chicago Cubs, identified as National League Champs, prior to their loss in the World Series to their crosstown rivals.
 Made by The Photo Co. of Am., with the image copyrighted to E. Frieberg.

 Oversized, elongated card of the 1906 White Sox team with an ad for an establishment named Gilbert's, presumably a restaurant or bar.
 The image is copyrighted to F.P.
 Burke and was used on many other postcards.

 1907 Brooklyn Superbas team card with Nap Rucker, Charles Ebbets, Patsy Donovan and others.